ccsb-scripps/AutoDock-Vina/docs/source/docking_basic.rst

 Let's start with our first example of docking, where the typical usage pattern would be to dock a single molecule into a rigid receptor.
 In this example we will dock the approved anticancer drug `imatinib <https://en.wikipedia.org/wiki/Imatinib>`_ (Gleevec; PDB entry `1iep <https://www.rcsb.org/structure/1IEP>`_) in the structure of c-Abl using AutoDock Vina.
 The target for this protocol is the kinase domain of the proto-oncogene tyrosine protein kinase c-Abl.
 The protein is an important target for cancer chemotherapy—in particular, the treatment of chronic myelogenous leukemia.

 .. note::
 	This tutorial requires a certain degree of familiarity with the command-line interface.
-Also, we assume that you installed the ADFR software suite as well as the raccoon Python package.
+Also, we assume that you installed the ADFR software suite as well as the meeko Python package.

 .. note::
 	The materials present is this tutorial can be also found here: `https://www.nature.com/articles/nprot.2016.051 <https://www.nature.com/articles/nprot.2016.051>`_.
 If you are using this tutorial for your works, you can cite the following paper: